-- 1. The professor encounters an incident that he or she judges to be academically dishonest.
-The professor prescribes a consequence resulting from the academic dishonesty incident in keeping with the seriousness of the offense.
+a) The professor encounters an incident that he or she judges to be cheating or plagiarism.
+The professor prescribes a penalty in keeping with the seriousness of the offense.
 The scope of the consequence prescribed by the professor is limited to the course in which the incident of academic dishonesty was detected.
-In deciding on how to resolve the incident, the professor may contact the student for additional information. - 2.
-Once a decision has been reached, the professor will inform the student of the consequences. - Within seven days of informing the student, the professor will file an "Incident Report" with the Provost and provide a copy of the report to the student.
-(The Incident Report criteria are located below). - The student either accepts the penalty, at which point the case is settled, or files a written appeal with the Provost. - a.
-The appeal must specify the grounds or reasons for the appeal.
+In deciding on how to resolve the incident, the professor may contact the student for additional information.
+The professor files an incident report with the Dean with cognizance of the course, with a copy to the Department Chair with cognizance of the course and the Provost within seven days of notifying the student of the penalty.
+A copy of the incident report is provided to the student.
+If the course is outside the faculty member's home department, that chair is also provided a copy.

+b) The student either accepts the penalty or files a written appeal with the Chair of the department offering the course.
+The appeal must specify the grounds or reasons for the appeal, whether the student is appealing the charge of cheating/plagiarism, and/or the severity of the penalty prescribed.